How to make a diet adapted to your goals

 But you can use them.

-The two best supplements are whey protein and creatine, and you can check our guide for each of them here:
+The two best supplements are whey protein and creatine, and you can check out our guide to each of them here:

 More questions?

-You can use it is nutritional table to know the calories and macronutrients of the food.
+You can use it is nutritional table to know the calories and macronutrients of foods.

-Another very interesting tool to build your diet is the myfitnesspal.
+Another very interesting tool for building your diet is the myfitnesspal.

-If you still have any doubts, use the comments area and post your question.
+If you still have any questions, use the comments area and ask your question.

-Hi, I'm 36 years old, 1.85 tall and 83kl, who could help me see how many calories I need to gain muscle mass and tell me how much protein, hydrates, fat do I need?
+1. Hi, I'm a 36 year old person, 1.85 tall and 83kl, who could help me see how many calories I need to gain muscle mass and tell me how much protein, hydrates, fat I need?

 Thank you very much

-Good morning, I have a question, the values shown in the food table are raw, my question is, to make our diet, do we guide ourselves by these values??
-Or some formula to understand if the chosen foods lose some values when cooked…for example the chicken breast marks 110 calories per 100gr raw, after cooking it will mark how much???
-Thanks for listening….
+2. Good morning, I have a question, the values presented in the food table are raw, my question is, to follow our diet, are we guided by these values?
+Or is there a formula to understand if the chosen foods lose some value when cooked… for example, chicken breast has 110 calories per 100 grams raw, how much will it have after cooking???
+Thank you for your attention….

-Hello.
+3. Hello.
 I'm 28 years old, 159 tall and I'm sedentary.
-I spend about 1700 calories daily and I would like a simple menu so that I can gain 8 kg in 3 months.
+I spend around 1700 calories daily and I would like a simple menu so that I can gain 8 kg in 3 months.

 Thanks!